jose-elias-alvarez/buftabline.nvim/README.md

 ## Features

 Buftabline shows your open buffers in your tabline with (optional) filetype icons and applies highlighting to each tab based its buffer's state.
+If you want, it'll also show your tabpages (`:help tabpages`).
 That's pretty much it.

 For convenience, the plugin exposes a function, `buftarget(number, command)`